d20Tek/dicenotation/docs/SampleWin10.md

-# Sample: DiceRoller - Win10
+# Sample: DiceRoller - Win10/UWP

-This sample code shows you how to use the OnePlat.DiceNotation library in your very own Windows 10 application.
-The sample was simply created from creating a new VS Win10 project, and then installing the OnePlat.DiceNotation.1.0.4 NuGet package.
+This sample code shows you how to use the d20Tek.DiceNotation library in your very own UWP application.
+The sample was simply created from creating a new VS UWP project, and then installing the d20Tek.DiceNotation NuGet package.

-The source code can be found in this repository ([/Samples/DiceRoller.Win10](../Samples/DiceRoller.Win10)), and it is pretty easy to digest.
-The bulk of the interesting code is in MainPage.xaml.cs.

 #### 1 - Dice Input